Snake bite

 8. Which dog and cat breeds are particularly at risk?

-10. Can an animal be bitten by venomous snakes multiple times, and does it develop immunity?
+10. Can an animal be bitten multiple times by venomous snakes and does it develop immunity?

 Literature

 • Löwe, G. and Löwe, O. (2021).
-Emergencies in Dogs and Cats – A Veterinary Guide.
+Emergencies in dogs and cats – A veterinary Guide.
 Kynos-Verlag.
-208 p.
+208 pp.

 • Turkovic V, Teichmann S, Dörfelt R. Adder bites in dogs in southern Germany – a retrospective study of 51 cases (2006–2014).
-Tierärztliche Praxis Kleintiere.
+Veterinary Practice Small Animals.
 2015;43(4):221-230.

 • Lervik JB, Lilliehöök I, Frendin JH.
 Clinical and biochemical changes in 53 Swedish dogs bitten by the European adder – Vipera berus.
 Acta Veterinaria Scandinavica.
 2010;52(1):26.